TartSoft/WDOS/README.md

 TIPS:
 ------------------------------------------
-You can use the newest version is WinDOS2, it's have fixed bugs
+- You can use the newest version is WinDOS2, it's have fixed bugs
+- If you used WinDOS 1.2 Update or older, it's don't have BSoD